-While the complications of E.coli infection are rare, they include anaemia and kidney problems which can be serious in children and adults over 65 years.
+E.coli O157 infection can cause symptoms ranging from mild diarrhoea to severe bloody diarrhoea.
+There may also be fever, abdominal pain and vomiting.
+While the complications of E.coli infection are rare, they include anaemia and kidney problems which can be serious, particularly in children and adults over 65 years.

-If you develop symptoms of diarrhoea with or without stomach cramps, vomiting or fever, you should contact your GP (or NHS 24 on 111).
+If you, or / your child, develop symptoms of diarrhoea with or without stomach cramps, vomiting or fever, you should contact your GP (or NHS 24 on 111).
 It is particularly important for anyone who has bloody diarrhoea to seek immediate emergency medical attention, particularly young children and adults over 65 years.
 Please take this letter with you if you need to visit either your GP or seek other medical attention.

 Careful hand-washing before eating or preparing food and after going to the toilet is very important in order to limit the risk of spread of any diarrhoeal illness.
 In addition, any person who has symptoms should stay off work/school/nursery.
-Staff should also stay off any other pre-school care facilities (playgroups, soft play etc).
-They should only return when they have had no symptoms for a period of at least 48 hours and, in the case of E.coli O157, until they are shown to be free from infection.
+Children should also stay off any other pre-school care facilities (playgroups, soft play etc).
+They should only return when they have had no symptoms for a period of at least 48 hours and, in the case of E.coli O157, until they are shown to be free from infection via clearance testing.

 I attach an information leaflet on E.coli infection.
-If you require further information or you have had symptoms of E.coli infection since the 15 July 2022, the NHS Lothian Health Protection Team can be contacted on 0300 790 6264 during office hours 8am - 6:30pm daily.
+If you require further information, the NHS Lothian Health Protection Team can be contacted on 0330 790 6264 during office hours 8am - 6:30pm daily.

-Yours faithfully Comhum Machengie
+Yours faithfully